ocpu/question-deno/Readme.md

 - `confirm`: Ask for a confirmation about an action.
 - `list`: Provide a list from which the user can chose one option.
 - `checkbox`: Provide a list of options from which the user can mark the options they want.
+- `password`: Provide a free form password input with substitution text.

 ### Input